mbloch/mapshaper/README.md

 ### Interactive tool

 The mapshaper distribution includes the script `mapshaper-gui`, which runs mapshaper's web interface locally.
 You can also visit [mapshaper.org](http://www.mapshaper.org) to use mapshaper online.
-All processing is done in the browser, so the program can be used offline and your data stays private.
+All processing is done in the browser, so user data stays private.

-Browser compatibility: mapshaper works well in recent versions of Chrome and Firefox.
-Large files (say, >200MB) may cause out-of-memory errors in Chrome.
+Browser compatibility: mapshaper works in recent versions of Chrome and Firefox as well as IE 10+.
 Exporting is not supported in Safari.
-Mapshaper appears to work in Opera 15+ and Internet Explorer 11.
+Firefox seems better able to handle large files (say >200MB) than other browsers without encountering out-of-memory errors.

 ### Command line tool